Franklin College Board of Trustees Executive Committee

 John became a board member in 2011; he serves on the Development, Finance and Investment committees.
 He holds a bachelor’s degree in economics from Franklin College and a master’s degree in economics/business from Indiana State University.

 John retired as president of Amos-Hill Associates in Edinburgh, Ind., in 2007.
 Since 1987, he has served as vice president and treasurer for the Elba L. and Gene Portteus Branigin Foundation and, since 2004, has served on the Johnson County Community Foundation Investment Committee.
 John has served Franklin College as a former economics instructor, vice president of financial affairs and assistant football, track and field and tennis coach.
 He also served on the Faught Stadium Campaign Committee and the Alumni Council.
 He has been a member of the Franklin College Athletic Hall of Fame since 1993 and, in 2009, was recipient of the Alumni Citation for Lifetime Achievement.
 He is a founding member and treasurer of the Touchdown Club.
-He resides in Franklin, Ind.
+He resides in Franklin, Indiana.

 Mary Ann Collier

 Mary Ann became a board member in 2001; she serves on the Academic Affairs, Student Affairs, Investment, Honorary Degrees, and Trusteeship committees.
 She holds a bachelor’s degree in mathematics from Lindenwood College, a master’s degree in mathematics and education from Indiana University and a master’s degree in business administration from the University of Notre Dame, where she spent part of her time studying at the London School of Economics.
 In addition, Mary Ann has attended the Harvard Program for Management Development and the Sloan Institute for Finance.
 Her career experience includes four years at Franklin College, where she was a member of the Student Affairs Division and an instructor in math.
 She later served 23 years with AT&T, where she retired as a vice president and was nominated for the Catherine B. Cleary “Woman of the Year” Award, named after the first woman to serve on AT&T’s board.
 She went on to teach at San Francisco State University in the schools of engineering and business.
 Since fall 2005, she has been employed with Cisco Systems, where she is currently a senior director.
 Franklin College made Mary Ann an Associate Alumna in 2005.
-She resides in San Francisco, Calif.
+She resides in San Francisco, California.

 Robert A. DeVoss